JEE Main Application Date:31 Oct' 25 - 27 Nov' 25

-The JEE Mains exam has three subjects which is Physics, Chemistry, and Mathematics.
-The JEE exam pattern of Chemistry is below:
+The JEE Mains exam has three subjects, which are Physics, Chemistry, and Mathematics.
+The JEE exam pattern for Chemistry is below:

 Section | Number of questions | Total marks |